EpicoStudio/dynamic-year-block/readme.txt

 The plugin works for both classic and block themes, but it is especially useful in the context of the **Site Editor**, where you can visually change the footer template part without messing with code.
 Just insert the Dynamic Year Block into your copyright notice and you're done. 💪

+You can open this [WordPress Playground site](https://playground.wordpress.net/?plugin=dynamic-year-block) in your browser to quickly test it.

 ⚠️ **Important**: please configure your timezone in “Settings → General → Timezone” in your WordPress dashboard, so that the year displayed by the block matches your server time and the timezone set in WordPress.

 == Installation ==